My Name is Pecos Film Review

 "All you’ve got is a man who can’t move his fingers and two petticoats."

 Woods looks very confident in the role of the Mexican gunslinger, even if the make-up and tape they used to pin up his eye-lids, make him look like a person from the Far East rather than the Deep South.
-The direction by Lucidi is mostly routine, but always competent and his film benefits from some inventive camera work by Aristide Massaccessi (yes, that’s Joe D’Amato).
+The direction by Lucidi is mostly routine, but always competent and his film benefits from some inventive camera work by Aristide Massaccesi (yes, that’s Joe D’Amato).
 There is a great - and if you think about it rather bizarre - scene of a record player starting to play La Cucaracha after Pecos has shot two of Kline’s men.

-Dir: Maurizio Lucidi - Cast: Robert Woods, Pier Paolo Capponi, Lucia Modugno, Peter Carsten, Luigi Casellato, Cristina Iosani, Umberto Raho, Massimo Righi, Luigi Montefiori, Pietro Martellanza, Sal Borgese, Orso Maria Guerrini - Music: Lallo Gori
+Dir: Maurizio Lucidi - Cast: Robert Woods, Pier Paolo Capponi, Lucia Modugno, Peter Carsten, Luigi Casellato, Cristina Iosani, Umberto Raho, Massimo Righi, Luigi Montefiori, Pietro Martellanz, Sal Borgese, Orso Maria Guerrini - Music: Lallo Gori

 - The theme song "The Ballad of Pecos", sung by Bob Smart, may sound a little familiar.
 According to many, it's a rip-off of the Animals classic House of the Rising Sun